-In the 2020 State of Voluntary Carbon Markets assessment, market participants "saw a maintained trend in favour of nature-based solutions, and demand for off-
+In the 2020 State of Voluntary Carbon Markets assessment, market participants "saw a maintained trend in favour of nature-based solutions, and demand for offsets associated with AFOLU appears strong in 2020" (Donofrio et al., 2020, p.
+8).

-For a detailed analysis of trends in carbon pricing, refer to the World Bank's State and Trends of Carbon Pricing 2020 report.
+For a detailed analysis of trends in carbon pricing, refer to the World Bank's State and Trends of Carbon Pric- ing 2020 report.